How to Get Rid of Locusts

 Types of Locusts (American Species)

-There are only a few species living in the US or which might cross into Texas.
+There are only a few species of locusts living in the US or which might cross into Texas.
 These are:

 #1 – American Grasshopper (Schistocerca americana)